WRS Steps 7-12 Practicum

 - Demonstrate student success and mastery of decoding, encoding, and comprehension skills.

-- Conduct posttest assessment and submit WRS Steps 7-12 Practicum Student Final Report, WRS 7-12 Proficiency Exam, and related documents after a minimum of 50 lessons and achievement of WRS Step 10.3.
+- Conduct posttest assessment and submit WRS Steps 7-12 Practicum Student Final Report, WRS 7-12 Proficiency Exam, and related documents after a minimum of 50 lessons and achievement of WRS Substep 10.3.

 Select a student for the Steps 7-12 Practicum, then pretest using the WADE and an approved, norm-referenced test.
-The Practicum Student Pretesting Form must be submitted to a Wilson Trainer for review and approval.
-Once the Trainer approves the student, practicum lessons may begin.
+The Practicum Student Pretesting Form must be submitted to the assigned Wilson® Credentialed Trainer for review and approval.
+Once the trainer approves the student, practicum lessons may begin.

 The student must: